AeroMAPS/AeroMAPS/_sources/books/documentation.md

 # Documentation

-The complete documentation allows understanding the structure of the AeroMAPS framework, the data, methods and models used as well as information on software development.
+The complete documentation allows understanding the structure of the AeroMAPS framework, the associated modeling, as well as information on graphical user interface use and software developments.

 ```{tableofcontents}
 ```